pouyapanahandeh/Fide-passenger/README.md

 # Fide Passenger

-> HOW TO RUN Fide-passenger
+### HOW TO RUN Fide-passenger
-STEP 1 : create facebook app(appid)
+STEP 1 : create facebook app(appid).
-STEP 2 : create facebook page named "fide passenger" STEP 3 : create token for "fide passenger" to connect with "appid".
+STEP 2 : create facebook page named "fide passenger".
+STEP 3 : create token for "fide passenger" to connect with "appid".
 STEP 4 : set up the web hook (at port 80) ( I used python coding in spyder environment for this, but it can be done using node.js as well)verification code for webhook run flask app using ngrok(local server) to check if the webhook is connected and working in the local server.
 STEP 5 : create your own virutal python environment using "virtualenv" (pip install virtualenv)install - flask, requests, pymessanger.